chettrick/stm32cubef4/Projects/STM324xG_EVAL/Applications/USB_Device/CDC_Standalone/readme.txt

 @par Hardware and Software environment

-  - This example runs on STM32F407xx/STM32F417xx devices.
+  - This application runs on STM32F407xx/STM32F417xx devices.

-  - This example has been tested with STMicroelectronics STM324xG-EVAL RevC evaluation boards and can be easily tailored to any other supported device and development board.
+  - This application has been tested with STMicroelectronics STM324xG-EVAL RevC evaluation boards and can be easily tailored to any other supported device and development board.

   - STM324xG-EVAL RevC Set-up
     - Connect the STM324xG-EVAL board to the PC through 'USB micro A-Male to A-Male' cable to the connector:
-      - CN9 : to use USB High Speed (HS)
+      - CN9: to use USB High Speed (HS)
-      - CN8 : to use USB Full Speed (FS)
+      - CN8: to use USB Full Speed (FS)
-    - Connect the STM324xG-EVAL board to the PC (or to another evaluation board) through RS232 (USART) serial cable CN8 connector.
+    - Connect the STM324xG-EVAL board to the PC (or to another evaluation board) through RS232 (USART) serial cable CN16 connector.
-    - Please ensure that jumper JP7 is in RS232_RX position.
+    - Please ensure that jumper JP22 is in RS232_RX position.
     - For loopback mode test: remove RS232 cable on CN16 and connect directly USART TX and RX pins:
-      PA9 and PA10 (with a cable or a jumper)
+      PC10 and PC11 (with a cable or a jumper)

 @par How to use it ?